-Harry and Dan are both 52 years old.
+Harry and Dan are both 52-years-old.
 They are both over six feet tall and over three hundred pounds, though Dan dwarfs Harry in height and weight.
 They both are caring fathers.
-Harry has some older boys while Dan has an adorable non-biological three-year old son he is raising.
+Harry has some older boys while Dan has an adorable non-biological three-year-old son he is raising.
 They are unemployed and poor, have had difficult lives and confront stress on a daily basis.
 They have diabetes and the usual laundry list of related issues.
-Impressively, and not commonly seen, they have both successfully and proudly quit 35 year-long cigarette addictions–Harry in the past year or two, Dan about three months ago.
+Impressively, and not commonly seen, they have both successfully and proudly quit 35 year-long cigarette addictions–Harry in the past two years, Dan about three months ago.
 You can see they were both once very handsome.
 Harry’s good looks are better preserved.
-Dan’s are more difficult to perceive due to his lack of teeth, long dirty stringy hair and enormous belly, but his pretty blue eyes and sculpted face tell me he was once broke a few hearts.
+Dan’s are more difficult to perceive due to his lack of teeth, long dirty stringy hair and enormous belly, but his pretty blue eyes and sculpted face tell me he once broke a few hearts.
 Oh, and they both like ginger ale.

 I started working with Dan a few months ago.
 The loud-talking, heavy-walking, gentle giant stomped into my office in June feeling lousy.
 He had just been diagnosed with diabetes.
 He described to me a life marked by serious fatigue and inertia.
 He spent most of his day splayed on the couch watching television while keeping an eye on his toddler son.
 He started his day with coffee containing a mountain of sugar, drank iced tea throughout the afternoon and despite his lack of teeth, mainly ate an enormous dinner of starchy, fatty food which he said could probably feed five.
 At 380 pounds and smoking at least a pack a day, he could barely climb a flight of stairs.
 His ability to do the odd jobs he got paid for like mowing lawns and shoveling snow was becoming too difficult.

-At this week’s visit, he told me that his son just started a day care program at a local YMCA.
-He and I discussed previously getting a Y membership which would now be great since he has to take his son there everyday.
+At this week’s visit, he told me that his son just started a daycare program at a local YMCA.
+He and I had discussed his getting a Y membership which would now be great since he has to take his son there every day.
 He told me that he had tried to apply for a scholarship as I suggested, but that required bringing in some documentation and filling out some forms.
 Even as I handed him some free trial membership coupons I have for my clients, I knew that even this simple step requires filling out some paperwork at the other end.

 With my steps already weary, I then walked back out to the waiting room to call Harry who I knew was waiting.
 I was still thinking about Dan–wondering how much a pair of good, supportive sneakers for his very large feet would cost.
 Being able to read and write and having some good sneakers sure would help this man to get moving.